Apple A10: Design

 The new 6-core @ 900 MHz GPU built into the A10 chip is 50% faster while consuming 66% of the power of its A9 predecessor.
-Further analysis has suggested that Apple has kept the GT7600 used in Apple A9, but replaced portions of the PowerVR based GPU with its own proprietary designs.
+Further analysis has suggested that Apple has kept the PowerVR GT7600 used in Apple A9, but replaced portions of the GPU with its own proprietary designs.
 These changes appear to be using lower half-precision floating-point numbers, allowing for higher-performance and lower power consumption.

 Embedded in the A10 is the M10 motion coprocessor.
 The A10 also includes a new image processor which Apple says has twice the throughput of the prior image processor.

 The A10 has video codec encoding support for HEVC and H.264.
 It has decoding support for HEVC, H.264, MPEG‑4 Part 2, and Motion JPEG.

 The A10 is packaged in a new InFO packaging from TSMC which reduces the height of the package.
 In the same package there are also four LPDDR4 RAM chips integrating 2 GB of RAM in the iPhone 7, the iPad 6th generation, and the iPod touch 7th generation, or 3 GB in the iPhone 7 Plus and the iPad 7th generation.